chauby/BipedalWalkingRobots/README.md

 ### 2.1  Plot with python

-run with the script in 'LIPM/LIPM_ik_test.py', you can get the following result:
+Run the script in 'LIPM/LIPM_ik_test.py', you can get the following result:

 <img src="pic/LIPM_ik.gif" alt="LIPM_ik" style="zoom:50%;" />